AbhiK002/blappy-fird/DOCUMENTATION.md

 # Blappy Fird
-A remake by Abhineet Kelley, just for a fun learning experience
+A remake by Abhineet Kelley of the classic game Flappy Bird, for a fun learning experience

 # Introduction
-(I've never written documentation for a project before, so this might not be the best document you read today, and for that I apologise in advance :P)

-Welcome to Blappy Fird, a remake of the classic game 'Flappy Bird' with a few more features like customisable backgrounds, etc. I made this game mostly for fun, but to also get an idea of how a professional project is carried out in real life with documentation and everything.
+Welcome to Blappy Fird, a remake of the classic game 'Flappy Bird' with a few more features like customisable backgrounds, etc. I made this game mostly for fun, but to also get an idea of how a project is carried out in the real world with documentation and other important stuff.

 # About the Game
 ## Rules